0x4447/0x4447-cli-node-tomato/README.md

 # DG Express Generator

-I decided to make my own [express-generator](https://expressjs.com/en/starter/generator.html) because I always spend quite some time brining the default ExpressJS template up to speed, by changing things that I didn't like etc. After making `express-generator-dg` for myself I decided to share it with the world.
+This is my own take on the [express-generator](https://expressjs.com/en/starter/generator.html) CLI that comes with ExpressJS.
+I made this project because I always spend quite some time brining the default ExpressJS template up to speed.
+Especially when I have to constantly spin up new micro-services.

-But if you don't like what you see, you can easily clone this repo, and by changing the content of the `source` folder, you'll have your own `express-generator`.

-So... buckle up, scroll down and enjoy :)
+A nice feature of my project is the simplicity on how you can customize it yourself.
+If you have your own style, you can just clone this repo and edit the `source` folder to your liking.
+But before you do that, check the list of features bellow.
+So... buckle up, scroll down and enjoy 🙂.

+# How to go about this

+The `source` folder have 2 templates, one for when you need to build a Website in ExpressJS, and the other is when you need to build an API.
+In this case the API template is a striped down version of the Website folder, with some minor changes of course.
+Bellow you can check the list of all the shared features, but not limited to the features that they don't share in common.

-# Key Features
+# Shared Key Features

 - My personal commenting style that I like
-- Simplified and explained the `server` file so from the start you know what each line dose
+- Simplified and explained the `server` file so from the start you know what each line of code dose
 - By default I use clustering
+- Redesigned how errors are handled and displayed
+- Sentry Support by default set it to report crashes only in production
+- By default I use Knex to talk with the database
+- Code that starts the server is in `workers` folder since it is a worker, and since I always end up with more the the server I have everything in place
+- End everything is organized how I like it :)

+## Website

+- Redirect to HTTPS in production
 - By default I use compression when sending requests
-- By default I force HTTPS in production - no excuses
-- Redesigned how errors are handled and displayed
 - By default I use Hogan for the templating - nice and simple
 - Favicon done right.
 Make your own five icon using [Real Favicon Generator](https://realfavicongenerator.net)
 - Basic Open Graph support
 - Twitter Cards support

-- Sentry Support by default set it to report crashes only in production
-- By default I use Knex to talk with the database
-- Code that starts the server is in `workers` folder since it is a worker, and since I always end up with more the the server I have everything in place
-- End everything is organized how I like it :)
+## API

+- Throw error if there is no HTTPS in production
+- Remove the ETag from the header response
+- Removed the Data entry in the header response
+- Built in check for an API Key

 # The whole flow to have the project up and running is this: